 MA program in Jewish Studies at Tel Aviv University

-The department of Hebrew Culture Studies of Tel Aviv University is pleased to announce the opening of the application for the 2012-2013 MA program in Jewish Studies, tailored for English speaking students.
-The one year MA program offers a series of comprehensive encounters with the classical texts of Jewish cultures covering a wide range of periods, methodologies, and scholarly interests, while maintaining the highest standards of academic excellence.
+The department of Hebrew Culture Studies of Tel Aviv University offers a program in Jewish Studies tailored for English speaking students.
+The one-year MA program offers a series of comprehensive encounters with the classical texts of Jewish cultures covering a wide range of periods, methodologies, and scholarly interests, while maintaining the highest standards of academic excellence.